pgpbpadilla/pgpbpadilla.github.io/_drafts/halmos-write-math.liquid.md

 Counter-examples are also useful here to delimit the scope of your text.

-### Say what you said
+#### Say what you said

 Remind your audience about the most important takeaways.
 Make them short and memorable.

 ## Arrange

-/Organizing/ the material is about drawing the interconnections between ideas, /arranging/ is about choosing the order in which they will be presented.
+_Organizing_ the material is about drawing the interconnections between ideas, _arranging_ is about choosing the order in which they will be laid out.

 ### The spiral plan